Scientific codes

 Pynbody is a light-weight, portable, format-transparent analysis framework for N-body and hydrodynamic astrophysical simulations supporting PKDGRAV/Gasoline, Gadget, N-Chilada, and RAMSES AMR outputs.

-I contributed to the code by adding support for the AdaptaHOP halo finder (see pull-request #546).
 I also improved the performance by changing the reader from a Python-backed solution to a Cython-backed solution (see pull-request #548).

 Code available at: github.com/pynbody/pynbody